SidneyPhoon/DSX_Local_Workshop_V121_Oct2018/README.md

 ![commit_history](/img/commit_history.png?raw=true)
 5. Provide a tag, for example, WorkshopRelease, and click **Save**.
 ![commit_history tagged](/img/commit_history_tagged.png?raw=true)

-4. Specify a **version tag**, e.g. *workshop-release-<your initials>*.
-A version tag marks a deployment ready version of the project, and identifies a specific version of the project.
-5. Click **Commit and push**.
 6. Navigate to the **Deployment Manager**.  <br/>
 ![deployment_manager](/img/deployment_manager.png?raw=true)
 7. Click the **+** icon to create a project release.